giannhskp/InfoCIR/SEARLE/SALIENCY_README.md

 ## Overview

-The enhanced system provides two types of saliency maps:
+The enhanced system provides three types of explainability:
 1. **Reference Image Saliency**: Shows where the φ network "looks" when building pseudo-words from the reference image
 2. **Candidate Image Saliency**: Reveals regions in candidate images that drive similarity scores with the text query
+3. **Text Token Attribution**: Shows which words in the caption contribute most to retrieval decisions

 ## Features